sbalan7/Traffic-Sign-Classifier/README.md

 # Traffic-Sign-Classifier

 The [German Traffic Sign Recognition Benchmark](https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign) dataset on kaggle is a popular multi-class classification dataset on Kaggle.
 Traffic sign data was collected and is to be classified into 43 different classes.
 The data visualizations can be found in the `visualization.py` file.
 A small sample of the dataset is shown below.
+The dataset is diverse, including images which have low contrast, which even humans may find difficult to classify.
+Some images are shaky, and some are blurred.

 ![Dataset Sample Images](https://raw.githubusercontent.com/sbalan7/Traffic-Sign-Classifier/master/Images/sample.png)